 Trading an oscillating pattern

-When a currency pair is oscillating between a support and level of resistance, it begins moving in a horizontal pattern – bouncing off these pivot points.
+When a currency pair is oscillating between support and a level of resistance, it begins moving in a horizontal pattern – bouncing off these pivot points.
 As long as the economies of the countries the currencies represent remain stable and there’s no factor to change that, this is the pattern the chart will adopt.
 Forex charts will never be completely flat, but will instead oscillate around the pivot point to reach the support and level of resistance.

 Identifying such a trend using pivot points can be extremely useful because you can place short trades when a level of resistance is reached and long trades when a level of support is reached.
 It may require more activities compared to riding a long-term trend, but it’s still valuable.

 In the oscillating pattern above, you can see the EUR/GBP oscillate between 0.7417 and 0.6985 and the primary pivot around 0.7204.
-Once the price reaches either a support or level of resistance then shows signs of exhaustion, this indicates a reversal.
+Once the price reaches either a support or level of resistance and then shows signs of exhaustion, this indicates a reversal.

-Placing stop losses and take profit levels
+Placing stop losses and taking profit levels

 Besides just deciding when to enter a trade, pivot points can also be used to determine when to exit trades.
 As you know, risk management is very important in trading the Forex markets, so you should look ahead.